ByteworksHomeLab/smitchell.github.io/_posts/2020-11-29-running-ubuntu-on-rpi.md

 1. Attach a USB3 drive flashed with whatever OS you chose.
 1. Turn the power back on.

+Use the same microSD card to boot any other Raspberry Pis that need an EEPROM update.
+You only have to repeat the "rpi-eeprom-update" and "vcgencmd" steps for each upgrade.
 Luckily, changing the boot firmware was a one-time change.

-Now, on to the Ubuntu setup.
+Now that the boot firmware is up-to-date, let’s install Ubuntu.

 # Setting up Ubuntu